Health Safety and Environment

 Ensure sustainable consumption and production patterns.

-AGIG recognises its responsibility to conduct business in a way that protects and improves the state of the environment for future generations.
+AGIG recognises its responsibilities to conduct business in a way that protects and improves the state of the environment for future generations.

 Climate Action